ianbollinger/haskell-style-guide/haskell-style.md

 3. local application/library specific imports

 Put a blank line between each group of imports.
-The imports in each group should be sorted alphabetically, by module name.
+The imports in each group should be sorted alphabetically by module name.

-Always use explicit import lists or `qualified` imports for standard and third party libraries.
+Always use explicit import lists or `qualified` imports for standard and third-party libraries.
 This makes the code more robust against changes in these libraries.
-Exception: The Prelude.
+Exception: the Prelude.

 Comments
 --------